SamarthJ03/Image-Caption-Generator/README.md

 # Image-Caption-Generator
-Image Caption Generator built using a Encoder Decoder model using InceptionV3 and LSTMs using Tensorflow https://nbviewer.org/github/SamarthJ03/Image-Caption-Generator/blob/main/Image_caption.ipynb for better viewing
+Image Caption Generator built using a Encoder Decoder model using InceptionV3 and LSTMs with Tensorflow https://nbviewer.org/github/SamarthJ03/Image-Caption-Generator/blob/main/Image_caption.ipynb for better viewing